DenysFilimonov/library/README.md

 Course project for EPAM JAVA BASIC 2022.

+Regarding the <a href= "https://github.com/DenysFilimonov/library/blob/029ccf88d5e3dc8fcd479d2964066dfd23e36d4b/Library.docx">project description</a>,
-Regarding the project description https://github.com/DenysFilimonov/library/blob/029ccf88d5e3dc8fcd479d2964066dfd23e36d4b/Library.docx app implements solution of automation of basic processes for offline library.
+application implements solution of basic processes automation for offline library.

 Using features of Library-app readers can easily look for books in library catalog and operate with them. the library staff can perform operations with catalog, storing, releasing and retrieving books.